 However, you can choose to drive along the old highway between Zagreb and Split but this will take you longer because of speed restrictions.
 This is ideal is you have more time and you can explore the small places along the way such as Rastoke, Plitvice and Korenica.

 If you decide to hire a car for travelling between Zagreb and Split you can do this from many car rental companies in both cities.
 Most companies will let you to one-way car rental, which is super convenient if you drive in only one direction.

 The most affordable option of travelling between Zagreb and Split is taking a bus ride.
-There are numerous buses throughout the day and the journey time takes about 5 - 6 hours depending on the bus company and the traffic on the road.
+There are numerous buses throughout the day and the journey time takes from 4.5 to 8.5 hours depending on the bus company and the traffic on the road.

-The train travel from Zagreb to Split will take around 5 hours and costs roughly the same as a bus.
+The train travel from Zagreb to Split will take around 6 hours and costs roughly the same as a bus.
 There are trains twice per day and additionally, there is also a Zagreb to Split night train.